* Higher U.S. gasoline, crude stocks weigh on prices

 Losses were limited ahead of testimony by U.S. Federal Reserve Chairman Ben Bernanke, expected to shed light on U.S. monetary policy when he speaks to a congressional committee at 10:00 a.m.
 EDT (1400 GMT).

-The U.S. central bank's three massive quantitative easing (QE) programmes have released hundreds of billions of dollars into money markets over the last four years, boosting many commodities including oil, and any sign the easing programmes could end would be bearish for many assets.
+The U.S. central bank's quantitative easing programmes have released hundreds of billions of dollars into financial markets over the last few years, boosting many commodities, and any sign the easing programmes could end would be bearish for oil.

 Bernanke's remarks will be followed by the release at 2.00 p.m.
 EDT (1800 GMT) of minutes of the last Federal Reserve meeting, which economists also expect to give further details of how it will eventually manage the exit from ultra-easy policy.